 4. Submit SAT or ACT scores.
 KU will accept test scores printed on the official high school transcript.
 Please check with your high school to determine whether your scores will appear on your transcript.
 Was your ability to sit for the SAT or ACT impacted by COVID-19?
 Please expand the tab below to learn about our testing policy for the class entering in Spring and Fall 2021.

-In Spring 2020, in response to COVID-19, KU elected to waive the SAT/ACT requirement for strong academic students unable to sit for an exam.
-We are aware that testing sites will have limited capacity this Fall and will potentially cancel additional tests in the coming months.
-As a result of this limitation to students, we have extended our policy for students entering in Spring or Fall 2021 and will be test-optional in rendering admissions decisions.
+In Spring 2020, in response to COVID-19, KU elected to waive the SAT/ACT requirement for students unable to sit for an exam.
+We are aware that testing sites will have limited capacity and will potentially cancel additional tests in the coming months.
+As a result of this limitation to students, we have extended our policy for students entering in Fall 2021, Spring 2022, and Fall 2022 and will be test-optional in rendering admissions decisions.

 Some students will be reviewed by the Undergraduate Admissions Exceptions Committee using additional criteria such as rigor of high school coursework, trends in grades over four years, and GPA in core areas such as Math, English, Science, and Social Studies.